Whistleblower Edward Snowden Sued By Justice Department Over New Book, ‘Permanent Record’

 On Tuesday, he released his long-expected book, Permanent Record.
 As The Guardian reports, the book will, in part, give insight into Snowden’s background, his work with NSA contractor, Booz Allen Hamilton, and what led him to disclose the revelations that sent shock waves across the USA’s and the United Kingdom’s intelligence agencies.

-“[The September 11, 2001 terrorist attacks ushered in] a litany of American destruction by way of American self-destruction, with the promulgation of secret policies, secret laws, secret courts and secret wars,” Snowden says.
+“[The September 11, 2001 terrorist attacks ushered in] a litany of American destruction by way of American self-destruction, with the promulgation of secret policies, secret laws, secret courts and secret wars,” Snowden said.

 He also spoke of how, in the years since he fled the U.S., surveillance technology has only gotten more sophisticated and more intrusive.